jason660519/jobseeker/jobspy/seek/README.md

 ## License

-This project is part of the JobSpy package.
+This project is part of the jobseeker package.
 Please refer to the main project license.

 ## Support